stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 313_2021 Foreign payments.md

   **Field**                               **Description**
   --------------------------------------- ----------------------------------------------------------------
   **centralBankPurposeCode**              An element mandated by the Central Bank of Iceland, using a
-                                          domestic coding schema that does not match any of ISO 20022 references such as the ExternalPurpose1Code used used by the purposeCode element available in the NextGenPSD2 framework, but not used by ÍST {{spec_id}}.
+                                          domestic coding schema [see @centralBankCodes] that does not match any of ISO 20022 references such as the ExternalPurpose1Code used used by the purposeCode element available in the NextGenPSD2 framework, but not used by ÍST {{spec_id}}.